awsdocs/aws-global-accelerator-dev-guide/doc_source/about-endpoint-groups.create-endpoint-group.md

-# Adding, editing, or removing an endpoint group<a name="about-endpoint-groups.create-endpoint-group"></a>
+# Adding, editing, or removing a standard endpoint group<a name="about-endpoint-groups.create-endpoint-group"></a>

 You work with endpoint groups on the AWS Global Accelerator console or by using an API operation\.
 You can add or remove endpoints from an endpoint group at any time\.
-A resource must be valid and active when you add it as an endpoint\.

-This section explains how to work with endpoint groups on the AWS Global Accelerator console\.
+This section explains how to work with standard endpoint groups on the AWS Global Accelerator console\.
 If you want to use API operations with Global Accelerator, see the[ AWS Global Accelerator API Reference](https://docs.aws.amazon.com/global-accelerator/latest/api/Welcome.html)\.

-# To add an endpoint group
+# To add a standard endpoint group

 1. Open the Global Accelerator console at [ https://us\-west\-2\.console\.aws\.amazon\.com/ec2/v2/home?region=us\-west\-2\#Global Accelerator:](https://us-west-2.console.aws.amazon.com/ec2/v2/home?region=us-west-2#GlobalAccelerator:)\.